Inferring Capabilities from Task Performance with Bayesian Triangulation: Evaluating the Presence of Object Permanence

 \teamB were able to recover the cognitive profiles of Agents 17 and 18 to some degree. \teamB inferred that Agent 17 struggled with memory, but because OP ability requires memory in the measurement layout, low memory ability was conflated with slightly lower OP.
 Agent 18 had worse performance when the reward could be hidden in more places.
 Similarly, the measurement layout stipulates that OP ability is required to track objects in multiple locations, so poorer performance on tasks with more hiding places was interpreted as a lower OP ability, a plausible inference.

 \teamB were able to partially recover the cognitive profiles of the context-specific agents.
 The relatively lower accuracy here was because task type was not included in the measurement layout.
-Therefore, many of the biases recovered by \teamB reflect the particular construction of the paradigms used by \teamA (see legend of Fig. ~\ref{fig:qualitativeAnalysis}).
+Therefore, many of the biases recovered by \teamB reflect the particular construction of the paradigms used by \teamA (see legend of Figure~\ref{fig:qualitativeAnalysis}).

 \teamB did not accurately recover the cognitive profiles of the `fraudster' agents.
 Both Agents 15 and 16 follow the policy of going to where the goal was last seen.
 This results in generally good performance in all tasks except the Chiandetti \& Vallortigara tasks, where this policy would result in falling into lava.
-Therefore, the performance distributions look similar to a high performing object permanence agent.
+When this `Fraudster' policy would be successful, these agents succeed with a probability of 0.95, if the policy would not be applicable, the agents succeeds with probability $0$ (for agent 15) or $0.25$ (for agent 16).
+Therefore, the performance distributions look similar to a high performing object permanence agent and our approach attributed higher values of OP than were warranted.
 To successfully discriminate these sophisticated agents, we would need to weight the importance of certain sub-groups of instances, such that, for example, Chiandetti \& Vallortigara tasks are of most inferential importance in the case where there is good performance on the remaining paradigms.
-This requires targeted inference and diligent use and application of measurement layouts.
+This requires good alignment between those designing the task and those creating the measurement layouts to make sure that controls established in the task design are reflected in the analysis.

 Overall, however, \teamB was able to extract a lot of information about a the majority of the synthetic agents---despite an imperfectly designed measurement layout.
 Also noteworthy is that when the measurement provides correct inferences, they tend to be consistent across that particular agent.
-That is, if the measurement layout identifies a particular weakness in an agent, it won't also pick a second, nonexistent weakness also.
+That is, if the measurement layout identifies a particular weakness in an agent, it won't also pick a second, nonexistent weakness.